FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: Introduction

-Let $\opt$ denote the optimal cost of the given instance.
-Our algorithm runs in phases and in each phase it adds a ball of radius $3\cdot\mathrm{OPT}$ that fully accounts for one optimal cluster and removes its covered points from further consideration.
-Since at the beginning, all the optimal clusters are uncovered, and each phase permanently resolves exactly one cluster (i.e., covers one optimal cluster), and hence after at most $k$ phases all clusters are covered.
+For a cleaner exposition, we work with the supplier version, where $X = (F \cup C)$, and the solution consists of $k$ balls centered at facilities in $F$ that cover at least $n-z$ points from $C$, where $n = |C|$.
+Moreover, $F$ is partitioned into $k$ color classes $F_1,\dots,F_k$, and the solution must select exactly one center from each $F_i$.
+Let $(O^*, R^*)$ be an optimal solution, and let $\Pi^* = \{\pi^*_1,\dots,\pi^*_k\}$ be the corresponding optimal clustering.
+Without loss of generality, assume that the center of $\pi^*_i$ has color $i$ and radius $r^*_i$.
+Using standard discretization, we assume that approximate values of $R^*$ are known.
+At a high level, the algorithm (see~\Cref{algo:colksupalgo}) proceeds in phases, settling at least one optimal cluster in each phase.
+In a phase corresponding to cluster $\pi^*_i$, the algorithm adds a ball of appropriate radius that fully accounts for $\pi^*_i$, and removes its covered points.
+Thus, after at most $k$ phases, all clusters are settled.

-\paragraph*{Coverage via Charging.} To bound the total number of covered points, we introduce a charging scheme similar to~\cite{charikar1999constant} that maps each point of the optimal clustering to a distinct covered point in the constructed balls.
-Points belonging to an optimal cluster charge themselves whenever they are contained in one of the expanded balls of radius $3\cdot\mathrm{OPT}$.
-Otherwise, they are charged to free points present in these balls—namely, points that do not belong to any remaining optimal cluster or that are designated as outliers.
-This guarantees that the algorithm covers at least as many points as the optimal solution, up to the allowed $z$ outliers.
+\paragraph*{Coverage via Charging.} To bound coverage, we use a charging scheme similar to~\cite{DBLP:conf/soda/CharikarKMN01}.
+Each point in an optimal cluster either charges itself (if it is covered by a chosen ball) or is charged to a \emph{free point}, i.e., a point that is either an outlier or does not belong to any remaining optimal cluster.
+A key property of this scheme is that each point is charged at most once: once a point is used for charging, it is removed from further consideration.
+Thus, no free point is used more than once, and points belonging to optimal clusters are also charged at most once.

-\paragraph*{Our Algorithm.} As mentioned before, the algorithm runs in phases, settling one optimal cluster in each phase.
-In each phase, we introduce an iterative subroutine that explicitly uncovers the structure of an unknown optimal solution in the remaining points.
-At a high level, each phase of the algorithm proceeds by implicitly targeting one uncovered optimal cluster—specifically the cluster containing the largest number of remaining points.
-While such optimal cluster, say $\pi^*_i$, is unknown, we can guess the color $i \in [k]$ of its center since there are at most $k$ choices.
-Next, the algorithm invokes the following iterative ball-finding subroutine.
+\paragraph*{Our Algorithm.} The main technical contribution is an \emph{iterative ball-finding framework} that uncovers the structure of the optimal clustering in \fpt\ time.
+In each phase, we implicitly target the densest remaining optimal cluster $\pi^*_j$.
+While $\pi^*_j$ is unknown, we can guess its color $j \in [k]$, allowing us to restrict attention to centers in $F_j$.
+Next, the algorithm invokes the following iterative ball-finding subroutine to construct a set of disjoint balls of radius $r^*_j$ centered at points in $F_j$.